New Jersey Consumer Class Action Lawyer: How do I file a class action in New Jersey?

 In conclusion the court should grant the plaintiff’s motions.
 The defendants have failed to cite relevant case law upon which the court can rely to deny the plaintiff’s motion.
 The defendants have failed to provide any legal analysis as to why the plaintiff’s motion for summary judgment should be denied.
 Defendants have failed to provide any facts which would create any issues of fact.
 The statement of material facts submitted by the plaintiffs is not contested.

-In New Jersey Class Action lawsuit vindicate consumer rights who have been wronged on a systematic wide basis and can help consumers.
+In New Jersey Class Action lawsuits vindicate consumer rights who have been wronged on a systematic wide basis and can help consumers.
+Contact our New Jersey consumer class action law firm for help.